 Hayes concludes by saying he’s not 100% certain whether Bitcoin’s current bear market low around $15,900 is the absolute bottom, but he says BTC bounced from that level due “to the cessation of forced selling brought on by a credit contraction.”
 He also notes that everything is cyclical.

 “What goes down will go up again.”

-At time of writing, Bitcoin is changing hands for $17,170.Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+At time of writing, Bitcoin is changing hands for $17,170.Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action